JonCooperWorks/wgrpcd-rs/README.md

 - `WGRPCD_CN`: Common Name for the `wgrpcd` server TLS certificate.
 - `SSH_KEY_FILENAME`: Path to the SSH key file used to administer and deploy software to the `wgrpcd` host.

-This will output a file called `wgrpcd-cloud-init-deploy.yml` in your working directory.
+This will output the cloud-init to a file called `wgrpcd-cloud-init-deploy.yml` in your working directory.
-Use this file